Sponsored

 Occupation

 Retired.
-MTS degree.
+MTS.
 ANG veteran.
 2nd Amendment supporter.

 Painted the tailpipe to try and match the Matte Black GoRhino Exhaust tip which has a slight sheen.
 Preparation: Washed the tailpipe with soap & water, brushed with steel wool, rinsed with clear water then used isopropyl alcohol as the final cleaner.
 Masked before painting.